Lapland New Forest

-Lapland (Note: Lapland is a region in Finland, which in the United Kingdom is popularly associated with Christmas.)
-New Forest was a short-lived winter wonderland theme park near Ringwood, Hampshire, UK, in 2008.
+Lapland New Forest (Note: Lapland is a region in Finland, which in the United Kingdom is popularly associated with Christmas.) was a short-lived winter wonderland theme park near Ringwood, Hampshire, UK, in 2008.
 The park had been advertised as being a "winter wonderland" with a variety of exciting family events such as a Christmas market and a "magical tunnel of light", but the majority of the promised attractions either malfunctioned or were of a very low quality.
 The park closed after a week following complaints from customers and poor press attention, and the organisers were charged with misleading advertising and sentenced to 13 months in prison.

 The park's disastrous operation gained national news attention in the UK and has since been compared to similar ill-fated events such as Willy's Chocolate Experience.